e-alizadeh/Artificial-Immune-System_myThesis/README.md

-# Codes for Negative Selection Algorithm and Dendritic Cell Algorithm.
+### Codes for Negative Selection Algorithm (NSA) and Dendritic Cell Algorithm (DCA)
+The MATLAB codes for my developed fault detection and isolation methodologies are provided here.